 Enhanced Access Service

-The new Enhanced Access Service has an expanded scope to include appointments with a range of clinical staff, including GPs, nurses, nurses associates, HCAs and ARRS staff.
+The Enhanced Access Service has an expanded scope to include appointments with a range of clinical staff, including GPs, nurses, nurses associates, HCAs and paramedics.
+This means that there are exciting opportunities for a variety of clinical staff to get involved in the service and to enhance their salary.

 Further Information